The Truth About Privacy in the Modern World and How it Affects Your Life

 For example, discover:

-- Nearly half of all “data breaches” don’t require the crooks to have clever hacking techniques – it’s this instead.
+- A fifth of all “data breaches” don’t require the crooks to have any clever hacking techniques – it’s this instead.
 Page 6

 - 3 groups of people who should be extra careful about their privacy online (obvious once you think about them).
 Page 18

 - Identity fraud – it’s scary stuff.
 And it’s big business for the criminals.
 Think it’ll never happen to you?
 Well, if you’re sensible about keeping the right information private, you’re probably right.
 But otherwise?
-Well, there were nearly 150,000 cases in the UK alone in 2015 – and it’s rising fast as the crooks get better at it…
+Well, there were over 220,000 cases in the UK alone in 2021 – and it’s rising fast as the crooks get better at it…

 - Can Facebook really decide off their own bat to make your private posts public unless you’ve put exactly the right wording in a post on your Facebook account?
 Page 22